eclipse-ee4j/cargotracker/README.md

 ## Overview

-The project demonstrates how you can develop applications with the Java EE platform using widely adopted architectural best practices like Domain-Driven Design (DDD), TDD and agile.
+The project demonstrates how you can develop applications with Jakarta EE using widely adopted architectural best practices like Domain-Driven
+Design (DDD).
 The project is directly based on the well known original Java DDD sample (http://dddsample.sourceforge.net) application developed by DDD pioneer Eric Evans' company Domain Language and the Swedish software consulting company Citerus.
 The cargo example actually comes from